University of Wisconsin–Madison

-Historically, professionals’ preparation relied on apprenticeship field placement and internship models for applying knowledge learned in coursework to authentic professional settings.
+Historically, professionals’ preparation relied on apprenticeship, field placement and internship models to apply knowledge learned in coursework to authentic professional settings.

-This approach was used not only for typical and non-problematic situations but also for those that involve difficult conversations with consequences.
+This approach was used not only for typical, non-problematic situations but also for those involving difficult conversations with consequences.
 Such experiences are idiosyncratic, resource-intensive, and risky, as inexperienced novices must implement sophisticated practices for the first time while interacting with real people in real-world settings.

-Virtual, game-based, mixed reality, and face-to-face simulation technologies that incorporate artificial intelligence (AI) and advances in psychology allow for presenting novice learners with opportunities to practice complex interpersonal interactions in a variety of challenging situations safely.
+Virtual, game-based, mixed reality, and face-to-face simulation technologies that incorporate artificial intelligence (AI) and advances in psychology provide novice learners with opportunities to safely practice complex interpersonal interactions in a variety of challenging situations.

-Simulation-based learning has been demonstrated to be effective in a range of domains, but little work has focused on professionals’ preparation within education, nor has it focused on enacting skilled equity-oriented practices.
-The UW SimLab works toward those focuses with a vision to strategically expand into adjacent domains with additional technological capability, flexibly adapting based on funding opportunities and stakeholder needs.
+Simulation-based learning has been shown to be effective across a range of domains, but little work has focused on professionals’ preparation in education, nor on enacting skilled, equity-oriented practices.
+The SimLab at UW–Madison works toward those focuses with a vision to strategically expand into adjacent domains by adding technological capabilities, flexibly adapting to funding opportunities and stakeholder needs.

 Conversation-Based Scenarios

-The UW SimLab provides platforms and resources to integrate simulation-based learning into professional training of high-stakes and complex interactive practices that are typically learned on the job.
+The SimLab provides platforms and resources to integrate simulation-based learning into professional training for high-stakes, complex, interactive practices that are typically learned on the job.

 SimLab personnel work with instructors, researchers, and subject-matter experts to